kottans/mock-repo/README.md

 ![cat](https://www.meme-arsenal.com/memes/64ccae79dfab573fb7eb1b23d7a55e54.jpg)

 ## Hi, everyone!
-I'm Yuliia and I'll be okay whit it =).
+I'm Yuliia and I'll be okay with it =).